Is Canadian housing in a bubble?

 Everybody Loves Real Estate

 And really, who can blame people for having confidence in real estate?
 Often, someone’s house is the only investment of any significance.
 Memories of a stock market collapse are fresh in our minds.
 Investment returns have been disappointing.
-For many people, their house has been far and away their best performing investment.
+For many people, their house has been far and away from their best-performing investment.

 Emboldened by recent success, people are quick to jump on the real estate bandwagon.
 But are they committing a classic investing sin by loving something only after it’s had a terrific gain?